JacobM184/EfficientNet-for-Gun-detection/README.md

 ![](graphics/EfficientNetArch.png)

 ## Key features
-When developing our model, we had implement the following key features
+When developing our model, we had to implement the following key features
 * Data transforms
 * Data loaders
 * Swish activation